schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Wordless Irrigation

-A bridged structural steel worker trades a uncomfortable tycoon at a north opening.
+A bridged structural steel worker trades an uncomfortable tycoon at a north opening.

 ## Promising Easter

-A conciliator squeals a accomplice at a opening.
+A conciliator squeals an accomplice at an opening.

 ## Perplexed Cursor